empyreanx/godot-snapshot-interpolation-demo/README.md

 # Godot Networked Physics Demo (Work in Progress)

-A simple networked physics demo for the Godot game engine.

 The purpose of this demo is to demonstrate the essential techniques required to make real-time multiplayer games.

 The server runs a simple physical simulation involving three boxes.
 Users can drag the boxes around on either the client or the server.
-It simulates less than ideal network conditions by sending only a certain number of packets per second.
+The server simulates less than ideal network conditions by sending only a limited number of packets per second.

 The client uses an interpolated buffer to ensure animation remains smooth even in the face of bad network conditions.